Tudat/tudat/_sources/tutorials/tudatFeatures/accelerationSetup/thrustModels.rst.txt

    FromFunctionThrustMagnitudeSettings(
             thrustMagnitudeFunction, specificImpulseFunction,
-            isEngineOnFunction, bodyFixedThrustDirection );
+            isEngineOnFunction, bodyFixedThrustDirection, customUpdateFunction );

-- :literal:`thrustMagnitudeFunction` Thrust magnitude to use (in Newtons), as a function of time as a function of time, defined by an `std::function< double( const double ) >`
+- :literal:`thrustMagnitudeFunction` Thrust magnitude to use (in Newtons), as a function of time as a function of time, defined by a ``std::function< double( const double ) >``.
+See below for an example on how to

-- :literal:`specificImpulseFunction` Specific impulse to use for the thrust as a function of time, defined by an `std::function< double( const double ) >`.
+- :literal:`specificImpulseFunction` Specific impulse to use for the thrust as a function of time, defined by a ``std::function< double( const double ) >``.
 This quantity is used when applying a mass rate model in the propagation the vehicle dynamics, relating the thrust to the mass decrease of the vehicle.

-- :literal:`isEngineOnFunction` Boolean defining whether the thrust should be engaged at all, as a function of time (e.g. thrust is 0 N if it returns false), defined by an `std::function< bool( const double ) >`.
+- :literal:`isEngineOnFunction` Boolean defining whether the thrust should be engaged at all, as a function of time (e.g. thrust is 0 N if it returns false), defined by an ``std::function< bool( const double ) >``.
 By default this function always returns true.

-- :literal:`bodyFixedThrustDirection` Body-fixed thrust direction (positive x-direction by default) as an ``Eigen::Vector3d``.
-Note that this should be a unit-vector, and represents the direction opposite to the nozzle direction.
+- :literal:`bodyFixedThrustDirection` Body-fixed thrust direction (positive x-direction by default) as a ``std::function< Eigen::Vector3d( ) >``.
+Note that this function should be a unit-vector, and represents the direction opposite to the nozzle direction.
+This setting can be used to incorporate thrust-vector control (TVC) into the thrust.

+- :literal:`customUpdateFunction` Function that updates any relevant aspects of the environment/system models, as a ``std::function< void( const double )``, which is called before retrieving the thrust magnitude, specific impulse, and body-fixed thrust direction.
+By default, no such function is used

 Note that if you wish to use a constant value (as opposed to the :literal:`std::function` expression) for any or all of the first three arguments, you can use lambda expression.
 For instance, for a variable thrust magnitude, but constant specific impulse of 300 s, you can use: